-Theorem~\ref{thm:equiv_adj} establishes an extent to which the use of an adjuster is \emph{necessary} for lifting evidence: the implication \ref{item:adjuster_f_stopping} $\Rightarrow$ \ref{item:adjuster_intgdefn} says that, if $f$ is some increasing function that maps the running maximum of any e-process in $\bbG$ into an e-process in any $\bbF \supseteq \bbG$, for an arbitrary $\calP$, then $f$ \emph{must} be an adjuster.
-Further, even if we found an increasing function $f$ such that, for any $\calP$, its application to the running maximum of \emph{any} e-process in $\bbG$ is an e-process in \emph{some} $\bbF \supseteq \bbG$, then we can still be assured that $f$ is an adjuster because $f$ then satisfies condition \ref{item:adjuster_g_stopping}.
-Put together, we may conclude that, when it comes to mapping the running maximum of arbitrary e-processes to a valid e-process in some finer filtration, using an adjuster is necessary.
+Theorem~\ref{thm:equiv_adj} establishes an extent to which the use of an adjuster is \emph{necessary} for lifting evidence.
+The implication \ref{item:adjuster_f_stopping} $\Rightarrow$ \ref{item:adjuster_intgdefn} says that, if $f$ is some increasing function that maps the running maximum of any e-process in $\bbG$ into an e-process in any finer filtration $\bbF \supseteq \bbG$, for an arbitrary $\calP$, then $f$ \emph{must} be an adjuster. {Further, by \ref{item:adjuster_g_stopping} $\Rightarrow$ \ref{item:adjuster_intgdefn}, even if we only found an increasing function $f$ such that, for any $\calP$, its application to the running maximum of any e-process in $\bbG$ is still an e-process in $\bbG$ (or in some $\bbF \supseteq \bbG$), then we can still be assured that $f$ is an adjuster.} Put together, we may conclude: when it comes to mapping the running maximum of arbitrary e-processes to a valid e-process in some finer filtration, using an adjuster is necessary.

 For conditions \ref{item:adjuster_ub_mtg_defn} through \ref{item:adjuster_f_stopping}, it is not enough that they hold for specific choices of the null hypothesis $\calP$ (or $P$) or the e-process, for the function to be an adjuster.
 Indeed, there can be some function $f$ that can $\e$-lift particular types of e-processes or for a particular null $\calP$; such functions need not be adjusters and thus may not be $\e$-lifters in other cases.